Dear Your Teen:

 What’s done is done.

 No one can magically go back to your teen’s tenth grade year and fix that chemistry class, or take away mono they had in 11th grade that caused a slight downward trend in achievement.
 Though it’s always great to have a “reach school,” students need to be realistic about their chances of getting in and apply to schools that best fit their academic credentials.
 The reality is, college is competitive.
 College is a business.
-Thousands of students are vying for the same spot as your son or daughter.
+Thousands of students are vying for the same spot as your teenager.

 When You Are Waiting for College Admission Decisions: